With Stephanie Lee, MD, PhD

-Overall, the men and women's average TSH levels was 2.6 mIU/l (under 5 is ''normal").
-Those with high TSH levels averaged nearly 8.
+Overall, the average TSH levels were 2.6 mIU/l (under 5 is ''normal").
+Those with high TSH levels averaged nearly 8 mIU/l.

 Some experts have speculated that soy's isoflavones, which act like weak estrogens, may hamper the body's synthesis of thyroid hormones.